Key Policies and Spending Plans

-As you can see, we are undergoing some large building projects at the moment, which are aimed at increasing the current school from a 2-form entry school to a 3-form entry school.
+As you can see, we have undergone some large building projects, which are aimed at increasing the current school from a 2-form entry school to a 3-form entry school.
 We have also had some sections of the school improved.
 We are very excited about this project, and hope you are too!
-This building project consists of:

-Planning permission has recently been submitted for the garages adjacent to the school (on Holbrook Road) to be converted into a "pick-up/drop-off" space for parents to use at key times during the day.
-School are hopeful that this permission will be granted soon and look forward to parents being able to use this space in the near future.
+Planning permission has recently been agreed for the garages adjacent to the school (on Holbrook Road) to be converted into a "pick-up/drop-off" space for parents to use at key times during the day.
+School are hopeful that this work will be undertaken soon and look forward to parents being able to use this space in the near future.

 In line with planning conditions, we have updated our Travel Plan.
 The updated version can be found below.